gnosischain/documentation/docs/node/README.md

 :::

 :::tip
-💧 Liquid staking is the easiest way to participate, and it has arrived with [Stakewise](https://app.stakewise.io).
-Connect your wallet to the GC to start staking __ today!
+💧 Liquid staking is the easiest way to participate, and you can do so with [Stakewise](https://app.stakewise.io).
+Connect your wallet to the GC to start staking.
 [Instructions here](https://stakewise.medium.com/stakewise-liquid-staking-now-on-gnosis-beacon-chain-b732d81480b9).
 :::